EvidentSecurity/esp-sdk-python/docs/ExternalAccountUserAttributionsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.ExternalAccountUserAttributionsApi()
-external_account_id = 56 # int | The ID of the external account to update the user attributions of. cloudtrail_name = 'cloudtrail_name_example' # str | An array of all the signatures to disable on the external account.
+external_account_id = 56 # int | The ID of the external account to update the user attributions of cloudtrail_name = 'cloudtrail_name_example' # str | The name of the cloudetrail associated with the user attribution.

 try:
     # A successful call to this API will update the user attributions on an external account.